onigoetz/profiler/README.md

 * Symfony web profiler bundle
 * Some other small improvements from other profilers I don't remember

-It is currently in a complete rewrite to be extensible and configurable.

 ## How it works
 Each panel is a class that has some methods to do it's stuff